SeedleSama/a1-protests-SeedleSama/README.md

 1. My difference between mean and median counts is 544, which tells me that basically max count contributes a lot, but attendees counts are mostly around 100 due to my median is 100.

+2. Really suprising that WA is a state with a lot of highly educated people, this percentage is much lower than I expected.

 ## Conclusion
 Once you are finished with your analysis (you've completed the `analysis.R` file), fill in this section by answering the following questions (in about 1-2 sentences each):